iron-io/docs/cache/reference/memcache/index.md

   - ['Memcache', '/memcache']
 ---

-You can use any of the [memcached clients](http://code.google.com/p/memcached/wiki/Clients) with IronCache.
 As an industry standard, memcached has accumulated an extensive list of supported languages, so it's extremely likely your language of choice is supported.